skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 * Although they appear in the schematic, I decided to not use LEDs for the microclock decoder as they do not provide any additional information compared to the 3 LEDs of the microclock

 ## Programs
-* You can save the programs below as .txt files and this [Ben Eater 8 bit computer assembly compiler in java](https://github.com/skirienkopanea/8bit) will convert them into binary such that you can the input them into the terminals line by line.
+* The programs below have been compiled to binary with this [assembly compiler](https://github.com/skirienkopanea/8bit).

 ### Multiplication tables